Mande languages: Proto-language

-Proto-Mande had 9 oral vowels, 5 nasal vowels, and a syllabic nasal, denoted in reconstructions by *N. Vowel length was likely contrastive as well.
-It is believed that the proto-language, like its descendants, was tonal, with a system that included two tones.
-Many modern dialects have developed more than two tones, particularly the Southern Mande languages.
+Proto-Mande had 9 oral vowels, 5 nasal vowels, and a syllabic nasal, marked in the data as *N. Vowel length was likely contrastive as well.
+Proto-Mande, like its descendants, was certainly tonal, with a system that included two tones.
+Many modern languages have developed more than two tones, particularly the Southern Mande languages.

 For a preliminary list of reconstructed lexical items, see List of Proto-Mande reconstructions.

+Since 2024, Valentin Vydrin's Comparative lexical database of Mande languages is available on line (Vydrin 2026).